TUM-LMF/MTLCC-pytorch/readme.md

 * ConvGRU integration in `train.py`
 * bidirectional RNN loop
 * masking of the background class

+### Source of ConvLSTM and ConvGRU implementations

+* ConvLSTM cell implementation from `https://github.com/ndrplz/ConvLSTM_pytorch`
+* (not used yet) ConvGRU cell implementation from `https://github.com/bionick87/ConvGRUCell-pytorch`